We've managed to avoid the great Mayan prediction of the end of

 water becomes a necessity within just a few days.
 The

-1 in 3 counties in the United States could face a high or
+that 1 in 3 counties in the United States could face a

-extreme risk of water shortages due to climate change by
+"high" or "extreme" risk of water shortages due to climate

-the middle of the 21st century.
-Combine this trend of
+change by the middle of the 21st century.
+Combine this

-scarcity with an unforeseen catastrophe that wipes out
+trend of scarcity with an unforeseen catastrophe that wipes

-some supply, and you've got hysteria on your hands.
+out some supply, and you've got hysteria on your

 provides water services in 10 California counties,

-states in the U.S. and across other water and wastewater
+in the U.S. and across other water and wastewater service

-service providers.
-The company pays a sustainable 2.3%
+providers.
+The company pays a sustainable 2.6% yield and

-yield and has been successful in pushing through large
+has been successful in pushing through large rate increases

-back on most other products, but they will always buy
+on most other products, but they will always buy their

 is the third-largest cigarette producer in the U.S.